How to Open a Dispensary in Illinois – 2025 Guide

 How much does it cost to open and run a dispensary?

-The cost to open and run a dispensary varies based on several factors, such as location, size, insurance, licenses, permits, taxes, and ongoing costs.
+The cost to open and run a dispensary varies based on several factors related to the business entity , such as location, size, insurance, licenses, permits, taxes, and ongoing costs.

 What are the location requirements for a dispensary?